luiswirth/bsc-thesis/src/matter/mesh.typ

 The library provides several standard quadrature rules.

 The most important of which is the barycentric quadrature rule.
-It generalizes trivially to arbitrary dimensional $n$-simplicies.
+It generalizes trivially to arbitrary dimensional $n$-simplices.
 This rule has polynomial exactness degree 1, meaning it integrates affine linear functions exactly.
 This is sufficient for most applications in 1st order FEEC, since it constitutes an admissible variational crime. @hiptmair:numpde